 Conclusion

 Out of all the guitars I’ve reviewed today, my favorite is the Les Paul Custom.
 It’s the best all around and can handle anything you throw at it.
-Whether you only play metal or dabble in other genres, this Les Paul is excellent.
-If you can’t find it or it’s unavailable, the SG Special is my next favorite.
+Whether you only play metal or dabble in other genres, this No products found. is excellent.
+If you can’t find it or it’s unavailable, the No products found. is my next favorite.